munificent/craftinginterpreters/book/classes.md

 ## Design Note: Prototypes and Power

 In this chapter, we introduced two new runtime entities, LoxClass and LoxInstance.
-The former is where behavior for objects lives and the latter is for state.
+The former is where behavior for objects lives, and the latter is for state.
 What if you could define methods right on a single object, inside LoxInstance?
 In that case, we wouldn't need LoxClass at all.
 LoxInstance would be a complete package for defining the behavior and state of an object.

-We'd still want some way to reuse behavior across multiple instances.
-Since there are no classes, we'll let a LoxInstance [**delegate**][delegate] directly to another LoxInstance to reuse its fields and methods, sort of like inheritance.
-The end result is a simpler runtime with only a single internal construct, LoxInstance.
+We'd still want some way, without classes, to reuse behavior across multiple instances.
+We could let a LoxInstance [*delegate*][delegate] directly to another LoxInstance to reuse its fields and methods, sort of like inheritance.

 Users would model their program as a constellation of objects, some of which delegate to each other to reflect commonality.
-There are no longer classes.
-Instead, individual objects that are delegated to represent "canonical" or "prototypical" objects that others refine.
+Objects used as delegates represent "canonical" or "prototypical" objects that others refine.
+The result is a simpler runtime with only a single internal construct, LoxInstance.

-That's where the name "[prototypes][proto]" comes from for this paradigm.
+That's where the name **[prototypes][proto]** comes from for this paradigm.
 It was invented by David Ungar and Randall Smith in a language called [Self][].
 They came up with it by starting with Smalltalk and following the above mental exercise to see how much they could pare it down.

 Prototypes were an academic curiosity for a long time, a fascinating one that generated interesting research but didn't make a dent in the larger world of programming.
-That is until Brendan Eich crammed prototypes into JavaScript which then promptly took over the world.
-Many (many) <span name="words">words</span>
-have been written about prototypes in JavaScript.
+That is, until Brendan Eich crammed prototypes into JavaScript, which then promptly took over the world.
+Many (many) <span name="words">words</span> have been written about prototypes in JavaScript.
 Whether that shows that prototypes are brilliant or confusing -- or both! -- is an open question.

 <aside name="words">